drhsqlite/fossil-mirror/www/customskin.md

 <dt><b>css.txt</b></dt><dd>

 <p>The css.txt file is the text of the CSS for Fossil.
-Fossil might add additional CSS elements after the the css.txt file, if it sees that the css.txt omits some CSS components that Fossil needs.
+Fossil might add additional CSS elements after the css.txt file, if it sees that the css.txt omits some CSS components that Fossil needs.
 But for the most part, the content of the css.txt is the CSS for the page.</dd>